eclipse-hono/hono/site/documentation/content/admin-guide/monitoring-tracing-config.md

     mvn clean install -Pbuild-docker-image,jaeger

 Note that when running the created docker image, the environment variables for configuring the Jaeger client still need to be set.
 Please refer to the [Jaeger documentation](https://github.com/jaegertracing/jaeger-client-java/blob/master/jaeger-core/README.md) for details.

+## Enforcing the recording of traces for a tenant

+Typically, in production systems, the tracing components will be configured to not store *all* trace spans in the tracing backend, in order to reduce the performance impact.
+For debugging purposes it can however be beneficial to enforce the recording of certain traces.
+Hono allows this by providing a configuration option in the Tenant information with which all traces concerning the processing of telemetry, event and command messages for that specific tenant will be recorded.
+Furthermore, this enforced trace sampling can be restricted to only apply to messages sent in the context of a specific authentication identifier.
+Please refer to the [description of the `tracing` object]({{< ref "/api/tenant#tracing-format" >}}) in the Tenant Information for details.